Radv1la/Giedrius-Saulenas-Blog/aboutme.md

 - **Cybersecurity tools**: Acunetix, Burp Suite, OpenVAS, Nessus
 - **Other**: WordPress, Linux

-[comment]: <> (### Hackhatons and events)
+### Events I participated in
+- OWASP Lithuania Chapter Meetup #12.
+2020-07-01

 ### Why cybersecurity?
 Even though I am trying to put all my efforts into the domains of cybersecurity, I remain open minded.
 However, cybersecurity is an area that is really interesting for me.
 What fascinates me the most:
 - You are always learning.
 Different technologies, different tools, different business domains.
-Cybersecurity is so broad that you face a lot of variety, which is a fuel for me.
+Cybersecurity is so broad that you face a lot of variety.
 - There is always a challenge.
 Even though cybersecurity might be an uphill fight, it is still fun trying.
 - You get to hang around (either, virtually or physically) very smart people.
-I never liked being the smartest person in the room.